-"Vulture fund" companies buy up the debt of poor countries at cheap prices, and then demand payments much higher than the original amount of the debt, often taking poor countries to court when they cannot afford to repay.
+"Vulture fund" companies buy up the debt of poor countries at cheap prices and then demand payments much higher than the original amount of the debt, often taking poor countries to court when they cannot afford to repay.
 Investigative journalist Greg Palast reports on one company trying to collect $40 million from the government of Zambia after buying its debt for $4 million. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Today, we take a close look at companies known as vulture funds.
+Today, we take a close look at companies known as vulture funds.
 Vulture funds buy up the debt of poor countries at cheap prices, then demand payments much higher than the original amount of the debt, often taking poor countries to court when they cannot afford to repay.
 For an in-depth look at this issue, we turn to BBC Newsnight documentary reporter, Greg Palast.

 BONO: So, this is our moment.
 This is our time.
 This is our chance to stand up for what’s right.
 We’re not looking for charity.
 We’re looking for justice. [singing] It was a beautiful day…

 GREG PALAST: And it was a beautiful day.
 Bono asked, and the world responded.
 It was a heartwarming story.
-All the nations of the world getting together with the International Monetary Fund and the World Bank to reduce the debts crushing the poorest nations on earth and killing their people.
+All the nations of the world getting together with the International Monetary Fund and the World Bank to reduce the debts crushing the poorest nations on Earth and killing their people.
 It all looked good.
-Then, down swooped the vultures, who bought up the debt cheaply and then squeezed these poor countries to pay them ten times what the speculators originally paid for the debt.
+Then, down swooped the vultures, who bought up the debt cheaply and then squeezed these poor countries to pay them 10 times what the speculators originally paid for the debt.

 Five years ago, Gordon Brown told the United Nations that the vultures were perverse and immoral: "We particularly condemn the perversity where vulture funds purchase debt at a reduced price and make a profit from suing the debtor country to recover the full amount owed, a morally outrageous outcome."